don-galak/lox/README.md

 Finally, there is no straightforward way to split a string into an array with a "complex" delimeter.
 Having the `Expr left, Token operator, Expr right` string, you can't use something like `string.split(", ")`.
 It just doesn't work, as it creates an array of length `6` instead of `3`.
 Observe how I generate the constructors and `final` variables in `defineType`.

+##### Fun facts
+In the `C` language, the opening parenthesis after `if` doesn’t do anything useful.
+Dennis Ritchie put it there so he could use `)` as the ending delimiter without having unbalanced parentheses.